livepeer/ai-worker/runner/dev/README.md

    cd .. && git apply ./runner/dev/patches/debug.patch && cd runner
    ```

-5. **Attach and Debug**: Follow the [guidance on attaching to a running container](https://code.visualstudio.com/docs/python/debugging#_command-line-debugging) for details.
-To attach to the AI runner, use the following configuration:
+5. **Attach and Debug**: Debugging the AI runner involves attaching to an active container.
+Ensure that VSCode is open in the `runner` directory.
+Follow these [instructions to attach to a running container](https://code.visualstudio.com/docs/python/debugging#_command-line-debugging) with the appropriate configuration:

    ```json
    {